meera-ramesh19/tuner-full-stack-app/.github/pull_request_template.md

 5: I did everything required and attempted at least one bonus

-4: I attempted all parts of the lab and completed most of them the required parts of the assignment
+4: I attempted all parts of the lab and completed most/all of the required parts of the assignment

 3: I was able to attempt most parts of the lab and got some of the required parts done